-The following Corporate Crime practice note Produced in partnership with Christopher Badger of 6 Pump Court provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Christopher Badger of 6 Pump Court and Christian Jowett of 30 Park Place, Cardiff and 36 Group, 36 Commercial, London provides comprehensive and up to date legal information covering:

-This Practice Note focuses on the powers of the EA to investigate environmental crime.
+This Practice Note focuses on the powers of EA to investigate environmental crime.

 For information on the enforcement and prosecution of environmental crime generally, see Practice Note: Environmental prosecution and enforcement policy.

 For information on the powers of other environmental regulators, see Practice Notes: